Danger! Poor Data Quality and How CRM Admins Can Save the Day

 Balance information visibility and entry burden for different teams interacting with the same records.
 Following the previous point, consider role-based forms that display only relevant details to guide better data discipline.

-For instance, individual sales teams may want to see different information on customer account records, so enabling multiple form views will provide streamlined and personalised views for each.
+For instance, individual sales teams may want to see different information on customer account records.
+Enabling multiple form views will provide streamlined and personalised views for each.

 Evaluate Productivity Tools

-Identify plugins and integration that can auto-populate records from other data sources to minimise manual efforts.
+Identify plugins and integrations that can auto-populate records from other data sources to minimise manual efforts.

 Sales Copilot for Dynamics 365 is one recent example, enabling sellers to easily create new CRM contacts directly from an Outlook message.
 This can even extract contact information from an email signature to reduce manual data entry.

-Another example could be connecting CRM with lookup resources such as Loqate to ensure address details are accurately captured.
+Another example could be connecting CRM with lookup resources such as Loqate to ensure accurate address details.

 Enforce Validation Rules